JamesKwan27/SnC_A2/README.md

 Assignment for 41014 Sensors and Control for Mechatronic Systems subject, Spring 2023 session

 Group Members:
- - James Kwan   Contribution:
+ - James Kwan
- - Sagar Rathi  Contribution:
+ - Sagar Rathi
- - Aidan Sing   Contribution:
+ - Aidan Sing

 Subject coordinator: Dr. Liang Zhao

+Contribution:
+ - James Kwan -
+ - Sagar Rathi -
+ - Aiden Sing -

 ## 1) Project Description: ##
 Control the Fetch robot to grasp the object on the table, e.g. can of coke, box of cookies, using the robotic arm and hand by